hiroshi-manabe/JSDecimal/README.md

 I think their functionalities are self-explanatory.

-All other instance methods are private supposed to be used internally; when you use them, do so at your own risk.
+All other instance methods are private and supposed to be used internally; when you use them, do so at your own risk.

 The Decimal class has a class method.